open-physics-ed-org/modern-classical-mechanics/README.md

 ## 🌐 About & Webpage

-**Modern Classical Mechanics** is an open-source, interactive, and reproducible book for PHY 321: Classical Mechanics 1 at Michigan State University, authored by Marcos D. Caballero.
+**Modern Classical Mechanics** is an open-source, interactive, and accessible static website and resource set for PHY 321: Classical Mechanics 1 at Michigan State University, authored by Marcos D. Caballero.

+This project is not just a collection of Jupyter notebooks—it builds a fully static, accessible set of web pages from notebooks, with robust support for dark/light mode, accessible admonitions, and MathJax/LaTeX rendering.
+The site is designed for clarity, accessibility, and future extensibility.

+**Upcoming:** File downloads for each chapter/page will be available in PDF, Markdown, DOCX, Jupyter Notebook (.ipynb), and LaTeX formats directly from the site.

+**Note:** The current HTML pages do not yet have fully functional navigation menus—this is planned for a future update.

 - **Webpage:** [View the Book Online](https://dannycaballero.info/modern-classical-mechanics/)
 - **GitHub Repo:** [github.com/dannycab/modern-classical-mechanics](https://github.com/dannycab/modern-classical-mechanics)